vanhoangkha/S3-Upload-Feature-Demo/README.md

 - HonoJS web framework
 - AWS SDK v3 for JavaScript
 - TypeScript
-- DynamoDB for document metadata
+- DynamoDB for document metadata and permissions
-- S3 for document storage
+- S3 for document storage with folder structure
+- IAM for role-based access control

 ### Frontend (docs-ui)
 - React 19